Blackjack Card Counting - How To Count Cards in Blackjack

 You should learn the basic strategies before going too deep into card counting.
 You can read about them on our basic blackjack strategy page.

-Card count and values
+Card Count and Values

 blackjack HiLo card counting